If you’re a writer, you can easily recognize the value of a good bag.

 This is a perfect option for a writer who’s into serious stuff, like love, politics, and war.
 It’s durable and designed to satisfy even the roughest users.
 The recommended color, of course, is mocha.

-But there are 12 color patterns available in total so you can pick your favorites according to your needs.
+But there are 12 color patterns available, so you can pick your favorites according to your needs.
 It has tons of easily accessible pockets, but there’s also an inside pouch zip-bag for more precious small items (so you won’t get robbed while navigating the enemy territory).

 4. Inktastic – Librarian Book Lover Tote Bag

 Alright, this one would make Hemingway commit suicide on the spot if he saw it.
-It’s so cliche, but at the same time, there’s something cute about it.
+It’s so cliche, but there’s something cute about it.

 It comes in two colors: black and royal blue, and it’s rather small 14,5” W x 15,5” H. But that’s still enough to carry a couple of books here and there.